lorisleiva/laravel-actions-docs/2.x/upgrade.md

 The bottom line here is: a refactoring from v1 to v2 might be a good opportunity to rethink some of your actions now that you're free to implement them without any constraints.

-Whilst it is impossible to provide a step-by-step guide to upgrading to v2, the next sections focus on providing snippet of before/after code to help you see what has changed.
+Whilst it is impossible to provide a step-by-step guide to upgrading to v2, the next sections focus on providing snippets of before/after code to help you see what has changed.

 ## No more attributes